mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 - we can inject **before**,**after** and **wrap** at the same time
 - cannot work from a library

-The decorator feature needs to work:
+What the decorator feature needs to work:

-- need a way to operate (before|after|wrap)
+- a way to operate (before|after|wrap)
-- need a way to hook onto another function that exists
+- a way to hook onto another function that exists
-- need a priority of execution (optional by default the highest if more than two then propose a priority)
+- a priority of execution (optional by default the highest if more than two then propose a priority)
-- need `[unowned self]` to do stuff
+- `[unowned self]` to do stuff
-- need function original parameters `function-expression-parameters`
+- a way to retrieve a function original parameters `function-expression-parameters`
-- need the final function to call in wrap mode
+- the final function to call in wrap mode

 New Compiler error/warning :

 - raise an error when there is a conflict between the `priority`s and show where it has already been used
-- if the `function selector` does not found a function to inject into the compiler should emit a warning
+- if the `function selector` does not find a function to inject into, the compiler should emit a warning
 - will emit an error if used in `wrap` mode and the function pass as the parameter is not used

 The compiler will do most of the work so we will never have to see the generated version of the code unless we go into the pre-process representation in Xcode.